fmquaglia/manual/docs/index.md

 ```
 and hitting 'Enter'.

-The output panel on the right hand side of the console should log:
+The `CONSOLE` pane on the right hand side of the Studio should log:

 ```json
 {